OfficialJavaScript/Youtube-Download/README.md

 ![image](https://github.com/OfficialJavaScript/Youtube-Download/assets/51689500/c4d48bb0-b19e-4bdd-814a-17dc4b7e7324)

-You May do all of the things above, but any recreation please mention me high up in the readme and the code - This is the best way to support me and makes it easier for people to find the original post.
+You may do all of the things above, but any recreation please mention me high up in the readme and the code - This is the best way to support me and makes it easier for people to find the original post.

 # Installing Tool #